 Do food prices cause social unrest?
 The results in this paper indicate that the answer to this question is a qualified "yes."
 While rising food prices appear to cause food riots, food price volatility is at best negatively associated with and at worst unrelated to social unrest.
 These findings go against much of the prevailing rhetoric surrounding food prices.
 Indeed, whereas many in the media and among policy makers were quick to blame food price volatility for the food riots of 2008 and of 2010-2011, the empirical results in this paper indicate that rising food price levels are to blame and that increases in food price volatility may actually decrease the number of food riots.
 Additionally, specifications that focus on food price volatility at the expense of food price levels show that the latter is not statistically significantly related to the former.
-These findings are in line with those in the applied microeconomics literature on the impacts of rising food prices (Deaton, 1989) and of food price volatility (Bellemare et al., 2012).
+These findings are in line with those in the applied microeconomics literature on the impacts of rising food prices (Deaton, 1989) and of food price volatility (Bellemare et al., 2013).
 Moreover, the finding that increases in the level of food prices cause social unrest appears to be driven by the food crises of 2008 and of 2010-2011.

 What are the implications of these findings for policy?
 First, policy makers should focus on curbing rising food prices, which appear to cause social unrest, rather than on curbing food price volatility, which is actually associated with decreases in social unrest.
-All of the time and resources that have so far been dedicated to food price volatility would have been better spent on addressing rising food prices.
-In the future, this means that policies aimed at increasing the supply of food will be the most helpful, whether this means investing in agricultural research aimed at increasing agricultural yields (Dorward et al., 2004), encouraging urban or peri-urban agriculture (Maxwell, 1995), liberalizing the international trade of agricultural commodities, increasing access to and the use of biotechnology in developing countries (Paarlberg, 2009), eliminating farm subsidies in industrialized countries, and so on.
+Many policies aimed at keeping prices low, however, are likely to also reduce the extent of volatility, however, as discussed at the end of the previous section.
+Still, the objective of keeping prices low would be best attained by policies aimed at increasing the supply of food will be the most helpful, whether this means investing in agricultural research aimed at increasing agricultural yields (Dorward et al., 2004), encouraging urban or peri-urban agriculture (Maxwell, 1995), liberalizing the international trade of agricultural commodities, increasing access to and the use of biotechnology in developing countries (Paarlberg, 2009), eliminating farm subsidies in industrialized countries, and so on.

 Second, although it may be tempting to do away with consumer food price subsidies in the current context of budget austerity, policy makers should be very cautious when trying to eliminate such subsidies.
-In many developing countries, local political economy considerations lead to a systematic bias in favor of urban households when it comes to food policy, which pushes governments to subsidize the price of food in an effort to keep urban discontent at bay (Lipton, 1977; Bates, 1981; van de Walle, 2001).
-Given that food riots almost always occur in urban areas, however, abandoning these food price subsidies may be ill-advised, especially since these policies often appear to have been put in place to avoid social unrest in the first place.
+In many developing countries, local political economy considerations lead to a systematic bias in favor of urban households when it comes to food policy, which pushes governments to subsidize the price of food in an effort to keep urban discontent at bay (Lipton, 1977; Bates, 1981; van de Walle, 2001).19 Given that food riots almost always occur in urban areas, however, abandoning these food price subsidies may be ill-advised, especially since these policies often appear to have been put in place to avoid social unrest in the first place.
 In such cases, a better policy may be one that progressively - and slowly - abandons food price subsidies.
 This is especially so given that it is not at all unlikely that individuals exhibit loss aversion over food prices (Timmer, 2010), i.e., for equal-valued increases and decreases in food prices, the welfare losses caused by price increases are larger in magnitude than the welfare gains caused by price decreases.